Agenzia delle Entrate

-The Agenzia delle Entrate, or the Italian Revenue Agency, is the Italian governmental agency that enforces the financial code of Italy and collects taxes and revenue.
+The Agenzia delle Entrate, or the Italian Revenue Agency, is the Italian government agency that enforces the financial code of Italy and collects taxes and revenue.

 Operations and history

 The agency provides several online services for Italian and non-Italian taxpayers.
 Italy has several agreements with other tax authorities to prevent double taxation.

 As of June 2017, Ernesto Maria Ruffini is the Director General.

-Several central departments report to the head of the agency are responsible for internal audits, personnel and legal issues, organizational matters, etc. The operational area is organized according to the Italian regions: there is a regional head office in each of 19 of the 20 regions, in the autonomous region of Trentino-Alto Adige there is a head office in Trento and Bolzano.
+Several central departments report to the head of the agency and are responsible for internal audits, personnel and legal issues, organizational matters, etc. The operational area is organized according to the Italian regions.
+There is a regional head office in each of 19 of the 20 regions, in the autonomous region of Trentino-Alto Adige there is a head office in Trento and Bolzano.
 The regional directorates are responsible for the tax offices and other branch offices.
 The agency had around 32,000 employees in 2020.

 Bilancio 2010 issue

 Agenzia delle Entrate, in 2010, imposed a €10.6 million fine.